Track mileage automatically

 To begin with, make sure that you keep a compliant mileage log as described in this article.
 If HMRC requests proof to support the mileage deduction, you should make a copy of the records to keep for yourself and send the other to them.
 Make a fresh log for each tax year to keep track of everything.
 If you follow the guidelines described in this post, you should have no issues proving your mileage for taxes.
 For extra safety, you can use a mileage tracking and logging app such as Driversnote.

-There is no one best mileage log format as all of them have advantages and disadvantages.
+There is no one best mileage log format.
 Picking a physical log book can be a very quick solution but in the long run, may cause you to spend a lot of time manually logging trips.
-On the other hand, using a log book app might take a bit more time to set up, but in the long run, saves you time and money, and your information is safely stored on a cloud.
+On the other hand, using a log book app might take a bit more time to set up, but in the long run saves you time and money, and your information is safely stored on a cloud.

 A mileage logging app can help you prove your tax claims easily as it allows you to track your miles automatically and that way you will never forget to log any trips.
-Further, you will save up a lot of time by not having to log your trips manually.
+You will also save up a lot of time by not having to log your trips manually.

 Latest posts